TBD54566975/dwn-sdk-js/README.md

 import { Dwn, DataStream, DidKeyResolver, Jws, RecordsWrite } from '@tbd54566975/dwn-sdk-js';
 import { DataStoreLevel, EventLogLevel, MessageStoreLevel } from '@tbd54566975/dwn-sdk-js/stores';

-const messageStore = new MessageStoreLevel();
+// Initialize the required stores and components for the DWN SDK. const messageStore = new MessageStoreLevel();
 const dataStore = new DataStoreLevel();
 const eventLog = new EventLogLevel();
 const dwn = await Dwn.create({ messageStore, dataStore, eventLog });

-// generate a did:key DID
-const didKey = await DidKeyResolver.generate();
+// Generate a did:key DID (Decentralized Identifier). const didKey = await DidKeyResolver.generate();

-// create some data
-const encoder = new TextEncoder();
+// Create some data to be stored. const encoder = new TextEncoder();
 const data = encoder.encode('Hello, World!');

-// create a RecordsWrite message const recordsWrite = await RecordsWrite.create({
+// Create a RecordsWrite message to be stored in the DWN. const recordsWrite = await RecordsWrite.create({
   data,
   dataFormat: 'application/json',
-  published: true,
+  published: true, // Mark the data as published.
-  schema: 'yeeter/post',
+  schema: 'yeeter/post', // Specify a schema for the data.
-  authorizationSigner: Jws.createSigner(didKey)
+  authorizationSigner: Jws.createSigner(didKey) // Sign the data using the generated DID key.
 });

-// get the DWN to process the RecordsWrite const dataStream = DataStream.fromBytes(data);
+// Create a readable stream from the data to be stored. const dataStream = DataStream.fromBytes(data);
-const result = await dwn.processMessage(didKey.did, recordsWrite.message, dataStream);
+// Process the RecordsWrite message using the DWN instance. const result = await dwn.processMessage(didKey.did, recordsWrite.message, dataStream);
-console.log(result.status);
+// Log the processing result status. console.log(result.status);

 ```